apache/qpid-proton/examples/ruby/README.md

 The broker application demonstrates a new set of events:

- * **on_link_opening** - Fired when a remote link is opened but the local end is not yet open.
+ * **on_link_open** - Fired when a remote link is opened.
 From this event the broker grabs the address and subscribes the link to an exchange for that address.
- * **on_link_closing** - Fired when a remote link is closed but the local end is still open.
+ * **on_link_close** - Fired when a remote link is closed.
 From this event the broker grabs the address and unsubscribes the link from that exchange.
- * **on_connection_closing** - Fired when a remote connection is closed but the local end is still open.
+ * **on_connection_close** - Fired when a remote connection is closed but the local end is still open.
- * **on_disconnected** - Fired when the protocol transport has closed.
+ * **on_transport_close** - Fired when the protocol transport has closed.
 The broker removes all links for the disconnected connection, avoiding workign with endpoints that are now gone.